Fish Species NT: A Guide for Fishing Australia

 Best Time to Fish: January to September

-Best Targeted: Coastal waters and reef systems to depths of 15m to 200m.
-Trolled lures and jigs or live bait.
-High-speed runs and jaw-dropping aerobatics when hooked.
+Best Targeted: Spanish Mackerel are best targeted in coastal waters and reef systems to depths 15m to 200m.
+Use trolled lures and jigs or live bait.
+Spanish Mackerel excel with high-speed runs and jaw-dropping aerobatics when hooked.
+They feed on small fish such as anchovies, jacks, scad, and squid.
+Spanish Mackerel are sensitive to handling.

 Appearance: 50-120cm, commonly 5-12kg, Razor-sharp teeth, long narrow bodies, silver in colour and iridescent blue-grey above the lateral line with a series of narrow, wavy vertical bars and blotches rear of the anal fin.